Antsthebul/gimic/README.md

 ## Usage:

 `$ gimic checkout`
 - This is is just a wrapper around `git pull` and `cp <source> <to>`.
 Specifying just the action only , ie. `checkout`, and no other args means that a yaml file configuration exists somehwere in the execution path (ie. the place where you've called `gimic`) and that when the alternate_repo is pulled down, the files will be copied from the `alternate_source` to the `alternate_target`.
 Note that at least one of the locations needs to exists, and if only one of either option does exists, this will be the default for the other option.
-Meaning (super simple psudo-ish code Rust) `!alternate_source { alternate_target = alternate_source }   (and vice versa)`.
-This is current not encforced, but will be in later versions.
+Meaning (super simple psudo-ish code Rust) `!alternate_source { alternate_target = alternate_source }   (and vice versa)`. **NOTE**: This is currently not enforced, but will be in later versions.

-- File copying resembles that of other systems, such as linux, whre target "type" is based off of "source" type.
-Meaning if "source" is a file, "target" will be a file (even with a designated extension).
+- File copying resembles, like Linux, where target "type" is based off of "source" type.
+Meaning if "source" ie (`alternate_source`) is a file, "target" will be a file (regardless if it contains a designated extension).
 But if "source" is a directory, then target will be a direct( even IF it has a file designation).
 Another thing to note is that recursive file creation is standard with the `checkout` command.
 Similar to `mkdir -R` in Linux

-- When checkout completes.
-The temporary file is removed
+- When gimic's checkout process completes.
+The temporary repo( aka. `alternate_repo`) is removed, unless otherwise specified within gloc.yaml configuration

+`$ gimic --[no-]skip-worktree target_dir`
+- Because `git update-index --skip-worktree <some_file>` does not handle directories, rather than needing to create some wicked one line code snippet, you can turn on/off the git's tracking (temporarily like original command)

 ## Potential Changes